arpitbbhayani/articles/blogs/i-changed-my-python.md

 }
 ```

-> One thing to observe here is how Python does concatenation when both operands are unicode/string.
+> One thing to observe here is how python does concatenation when both operands are unicode/string.

 ### Checking if operands are numbers